lennartkerkvliet/statutes/internal-regulations.md

 Successful applicants are able to execute their rights after the meeting has closed all membership issues.
 All changes to the membership will be added to a Membership Register, which is under the responsibility of the Bureau.

+## Qualifying criteria

+### Full membership
+To qualify for full membership, an organization must:

+(a) the organisation is a national youth organisation, or a sub-national youth organisation that is not part of a national organisation;
+(b) the organisation is not a member of any other pan-international political organisation that is not based on the ideas of the Manifesto;
+(c) it must be run by and for young people
+(d) it must be democratically organised
+(e) it must be in agreement with the aims of IFLRY
+(f) it must have been previously an associate member organisation of IFLRY.

+### Associate membership
+To qualify for associate membership, an organization must comply with points a through e of the full membership article.

+### Observer membership
+To qualify for observer membership, an organization must comply with points a, b, d, and e of the full membership article, and:

+(g) be run for young people.

+### Regional membership
+To qualify for regional membership, an organization must comply with all points of the full membership article.

+### Individual Membership
+Everyone, aged between 18 and 35 years, who broadly agree with the Manifesto and agrees with the aims of IFLRY, can become individual members of IFLRY.

+## Suspension

+Members of the Federation may be temporarily suspended if the targeted member organization is suspected of breaching any of the membership obligations.
+A motion to suspend a member can be submitted by the Bureau or two full members and needs to be submitted four weeks prior to the start of the General Assembly.
+Members need to be informed about this motion three weeks prior to the start of the statutory event.

+The suspension from the Federation is to be decided by a two-thirds majority.
+Each suspension is valid for a maximum of one year and may be revoked at any time by the relevant statutory body.

 ## Termination

 The members can leave the Federation on the following conditions: